JustAnotherBitt/Academy-Backend/README.md

 - **Current Belts**: White (0), Blue (1), Purple (2), Brown (3), Black (4)
 - **Lesson Calculation**: Each belt level has a corresponding lesson requirement, and the system tracks how many lessons remain to achieve the next belt.

-## Future Integration
+## Frontend Integration

-In the next phase of the project, this backend will be integrated with a frontend system, which will allow users to interact with the API via a user-friendly interface.
-The frontend will allow for managing students, tracking progress, and completing lessons more efficiently.
+The frontend is already available for integration, and both the frontend and backend repositories must be running simultaneously for proper functionality.
+This ensures synchronization with the database and API endpoints, allowing users to interact with the system through a user-friendly interface.
+The frontend enables managing students, tracking progress, and completing lessons efficiently.

+Frontend repository is <a href="https://github.com/JustAnotherBitt/Academy-Frontend">HERE</a>.

 ## Observations
 - IDE used: <a href="https://code.visualstudio.com/download">Visual Studio Code</a>.